cyanreg/avtransport/draft-qproto-spec.md

 Multiple session packets MAY be present in a session, but MUST remain bytewise-identical.

-Implementations are allowed to only compare the first 4 bytes or 8 bytes to identify a Qproto session.
+Implementations are allowed to test the first 4 bytes to detect a Qproto stream.<br/>
+The Raptor code is, like for all packets, allowed to be ignored.

 Time synchronization packets
 ----------------------------